guirgouveia/stack.io-assignment/README.md

 # Introduction

 This is a candidate assessment assignment from [Stack.io](https://www.stack.io).
 A consulting firm focused in DevOps.
+Read the [Guideline](#guideline) section containing the tasks to be completed.

 You can find documentation for the implementation of each task at [docs](https://github.com/guirgouveia/stack.io-assignment/tree/main/docs):